June 07, 2024

 <br />

-With divorced spouses, the continued earnings of a former spouse also do not impact the ability of the other ex-spouse to claim benefits based on that working ex-spouse’s earnings record.
+With divorced spouses, the continued earnings of a former spouse also does not impact the ability of the other ex-spouse to claim benefits based on that working ex-spouse’s earnings record.
 Further, a divorced spouse’s claim to Social Security benefits based upon the earnings record of his or her ex-spouse does not impact the Social Security benefits that the ex-spouse and his or her current spouse are entitled to receive.<br />

 <br />